Great Nutrition is the Foundation for Great Health!

 Whole grains (avoid mill runs, hulls, middlings)

-NO artificial colors or dyes
+Try to Avoid artificial colors or dyes

 Natural preservatives such as Vitamin C, Vitamin E, rosemary, and mixed tocopherols

 Fruits and vegetables on the ingredient label